 Radon comes from the breakdown of uranium in soils and rocks.
 Radon enters homes through small cracks in floors or walls, construction joints, or gaps in foundations around pipes, wires, or pumps.

 There are many areas throughout Idaho that have high levels of radon; about 2 out of 5 homes that have been tested in the state have levels above 4.0 pCi/L. Select the image below to view elevated radon levels in Idaho by zip code.

-The Idaho Department of Health and Welfare is offering six (6) FREE Radon Resistant New Construction training courses between December 2021-February 2022.
+The Idaho Department of Health and Welfare is offering six (6) FREE Radon Resistant New Construction training courses between Dec.
+2021 thru Feb.
+2022.
 This two-hour interactive workshop will explain what radon is, how it enters your home and what you can do to help prevent excessive exposure and reduce the risk of lung cancer related deaths in Idaho.

 Learn how minor changes during new construction can save hundreds of dollars off the cost of installing mitigation systems after the home is completed.
 The class will cover mitigation strategies, what products are needed, where to find them and how to install them to ensure that your home is more comfortable, healthy and code compliant.

 Please contact Brigitta Gruenberg at 208-616-5271 for questions

 - Feb.
 3, 2022, 9-11am, Virtual On-Line

 - Feb.
 24, 2022, 9-11am, Virtual On-line